 - Attributes are represented by ovals.

 - Relationships are represented by diamonds.

 - Entity sets are represented by rectangles, with lines to its attributes and relationships.

-If an entity set has one or more keys, we underline the attributes in one of its keys.
+If an entity set has one or more keys, we underline the attributes in its primary key.

 '''

 [Figure 2.17 shown on slide]

 '''

 - Problem session (10 minutes)